No cancellation fee, cancel any time

 - An introduction to the Japanese tea ceremony and associated rituals

-- This is taught by a friendly instructor who speaks English
+- This is taught by a friendly host who speaks English

 - You will be encouraged to try traditional green matcha tea and Japanese styled sweets